bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   95% to 80% and its monitoring and lockin period lengths were reduced from 2,016 blocks to 336 blocks.

-  BIP91 locked in and activated almost as soon as was possible.
+  BIP91 locked in and activated.
   Subsequently, BIP141/143 locked in and activated.
 BIP148 mandatory signaling expired when BIP141/143 locked in.
 The second stage of the proposal from miners, exchanges, and other businesses required a